Brandon-Meyer0/git-dat-money/README.md

 ## Data Understanding and Analysis

 Our data comes from the data frames generated from the *.csv* and *.tsv* files provided to us by our instructors, sourced from the aformentioned movie rating websites (Rotten Tomatoes, The Numbers, The Movie DB, and Box Office Mojo).
-We also had access to a SQL database from IMDB that we were planning on using, but didn't end up using due to time constraints.
+We also had access to a SQL database from IMDB that we were planning on using, but didn't end up using due to time constraints. **You can find the data we used in this repo inside the data folder.
+The SQL database wasn't uploaded to this repository due to size constraints and it not being used for the study but can be found if needed in the repository for this course.
+Files used were uploaded unzipped.**

 The data was formatted in a way were we could easily import it with the Pandas library and begin the clean-up process.
 In one case we had to specify the indices row.
 We opted to drop various columns where, we had an idea on how to use them, but decided the clean-up would be too time consuming for the tight schedule we had -such as the score field for the Rotten Tomatoes data frame, which we eneded dropping once we saw the variability it introduced by having an open rating system that went from having values out of 10, or out of 5 to having letter grades or even random letters.